 Another example is peculiar to the English language.
 Although many other languages use gendered pronouns for non-human objects, English only has the gender-neutral “it.”
 But “it” is not a neutral word.
 Referring to a human being as an “it,” for example, is insulting.
 Calling someone ”it” is a refusal to recognize the subjectivity (or personhood) of the person, and reducing them to an object (a thing).

 What does this mean for how we relate to nature?
-When we speak of a tree or other living being, we habitually refer to them as “it” (or sometimes “that”).
-We even refer to animals as “it” when we do not know their sex, and sometimes when we do.
+When we speak of a tree or other living being, we habitually refer to them as “it”.
 Because of this, we tend to relate to these other-than-human beings as things, instead of persons, as objects, rather than subjects.
 And because of this, we feel free to use them, without care or respect, without any sense of community or reciprocity.

 Robin Wall Kimmerer writes about this as well.
-She suggests changing our language as a way of changing our relationship to nature.
-Specifically, she urges us to adopt a new pronoun as a way of shifting our worldview.
+She suggests changing our language as a way of changing our relationship to nature by creating new pronouns for other-than-human beings.

-Kimmerer describes this as a language of reciprocity, one which recognizes that we human beings are not the only persons on the planet.
+Kimmerer advocates for a language of reciprocity, one which recognizes that we human beings are not the only persons on the planet.
 Kimmerer is a scientist, and she acknowledges that there is a taboo among rational people against “anthropomorphizing” the natural world.
 But, she says, personifying is not the same thing as anthropomorphizing.
-Anthropomorphizing is ascribing human qualities to something an other-than-human person.
-Personifying, on the other hand, means recognizing the personhood of a being–and humans are not the only kind of persons.
-Kimmerer explains that just as it is incorrect to put plants in the same conceptual category with humans, it is incorrect to put them in the same category as paperclips and bulldozers, as if they have no awareness and no value independent of their usefulness to us.
+Anthropomorphizing means ascribing human qualities to something an other-than-human person.
+Personifying, on the other hand, means recognizing the personhood of a being—and humans are not the only kind of persons.

 Kimmerer even extends personhood to rocks.
 This makes sense to me when I think about rocks as part of that complex, self-regulating, living system we call “Gaia.”
 Though the pace of the life of the rock is so much slower than ours, both we and the rock are intertwined with a larger life which includes flow of air and water, the growth of plants, and the interaction with humans and other animals.

-That is the goal of all of these practices: enchanting the everyday, seeing another being as a Thou, and talking to nature.
-Each of these practices has helped me to experience the interconnectedness of life, the rewilding of myself, and the reenchantment of the world.
+That is the goal of all of these practices: enchanting the everyday, seeing another being as a Thou, and speaking to nature.
+Each of these practices has helped me to experience the interconnectedness of life, my participation with it, the rewilding of myself, and the re-enchantment of the world.
 These practices require no belief in the supernatural, only a willingness to be open to a world that is so much larger than us, a more-than-human world full of animate beings in constant communion with each other and with us.

 Your great mistake is to act the drama